timklapdor/dpi-fisheries/docs/_stories/fish-counters.md

     text_animation_delay: .5
     text_animation_duration: 1
     text_content: |- #type as Markdown
-      These systems are based off the American FISHBIO’s “Smolt Spy”.
-It involves a motion detection Camera system that will record any fish moving through the device.
-From this we are able to collect information about when trout travel up and downstream to spawn, as well as size range and species.
+      The VAKI Riverwatcher is a fish counting tool used to collect data on fish numbers and movements and this information will aid in the improved management of the Snowy Lakes fisheries.

+      The system includes an infrared scanner which records a silhouette image of the fish and this scanner also triggers a camera which captures photographs or video of each fish.
-  - id:  gaden # need a unique id for each slide, don't use numbering
+  - id: fishbio # need a unique id for each slide, don't use numbering
     auto_advance:
-    background_img: vaki-2.jpg #file url
+    background_carousel: [scout-1.jpg, scout-2.jpg, scout-3.jpg] #file url
     background_brightness:  #brightness control 0-1
     background_blur:  #blur setting - px settings
     background_gradient: "to bottom, rgba(0,0,0,.45) 0%,rgba(0,0,0,0) 40%,rgba(0,0,0,0) 100%" # add in CSS gradient